bbarthec/dotfiles/README.md

 - [ ] when installing `Microsoft` apps there'll be `Microsoft AutoUpdate` modal.
 Deal with it somehow.
 - [ ] need to login to Apple account when installing App Store apps
 - [ ] execute `sudo xcodebuild -license accept`
+- [ ] find a way to port over `EasyRes` app to the new machines as it's no longer available

 ## INSPIRATIONS